Bruce Cockburn played at the Aladdin Theatre on January 31st, 2018.

 by Jon Wiley

 Apparently a college reviewer’s lifetime stitched with rough and tumble, “rub-some-dirt-in-it” masculinity manifested in beard growth, flannel purchases and cigarettes can be unwound by just twelve strings.
-Bruce Cockburn is the only way I cry any more.
-I read the back of his records like poem anthologies.
-I’ve tuned every guitar I’ve ever owned wide open just to play “Soul of a Man.”
+Bruce Cockburn is the only way I cry anymore.
+I read the back of his records like poetry anthologies.
+I’ve tuned every guitar I’ve ever owned wide-open just to play “Soul of a Man.”